ybernaerts/PhD_thesis/README.md

 **Yves Bernaerts**
 <br>
 <br>
 This repo contains raw data, preprocessed data, code and figures belonging to my PhD thesis.
-It also contains the latex code based on the [kaobook](https://github.com/fmarotta/kaobook) template with which the pdf can be rendered.
-Full thesis can be read in `thesis.pdf`.
+Full thesis can be read in `thesis.pdf` and is based on the [kaobook](https://github.com/fmarotta/kaobook) template.

 ## Papers
 This thesis capitulates a couple of works, published and unpublished, and with much of the code available on GitHub.